whitehatmiddleman/12keys/README.md

 ## Vial firmware

-Vial firmware is a fork form the QMK firmware, but allows you to use a host gui to change the keymapings on the fly.
+Vial firmware is a fork form the QMK firmware, but allows you to use a host gui to change the key mappings on the fly.
 More about the firmware can be found here: [get.vial.today](https://get.vial.today/)

 Clone my firmware: